anhinga/2020-notes/research-drafts/temporal-modeling..md

 ### Streams of V-values

-One can use streams of tuples of conventional sparse tensors, but it is probably much more natural to use streams of V-values for better generality and flexibility.
+One can use streams of tuples of conventional sparse tensors, but it is much more natural to use streams of V-values for better generality and flexibility.

 ### Transformers